pedroalejandropt/az-tfmodules/README.md

 - **nuxt-boilerplate**: Boilerplate code for Nuxt.js, integrated with Nginx for frontend development.
     - **Dockerfile**: Constains the structure to build the nuxt image integrated with nginx.
     - **docker-compose**: This files create the image and start it, using a simple command line.
-- **grafana.yml**: Configuration for Grafana, a monitoring and analytics platform.
 - **application.yml**: A simple application (deployments, services, ingress, ...) setup by YAML file.

 ## Azure Resources